BigChemistry-RobotLab/sdl-surface-tension-simulator/README.md

 ![high level architecture](./examples/high_level_architecture.PNG)

 ### Microservice Architecture
 The microservice architecture implements the components described in the high-level architecture and uses the patterns described in the [INTERSECT Microservice Architecture](https://doi.org/10.2172/2333815).
 The orchestrator can be compared to the controller in the high-level architecture.
-Instead of recieving data from the services, the orchestrator tells these services where to store their data.
+Instead of receiving data from the services, the orchestrator tells these services where to store their data.

 ![Microservice architecture](./examples/microservice_architecture.PNG)